woven-visionai/wts-dataset/README.md

 ...
 ```

-Head position is provided for each camera for a given dates and the structure is shown below:
+Head position is provided for each camera for given dates and the structure is shown below:
 ```
 annotations
 ├── head